Blog

 Step 2: Louvered or flat grille

-When building new cabinets, we offer two grill styles: flat or louvered.
-Below is a photo of both.
+When designing new cabinets, you can choose between two grill styles: flat or louvered.
+Below, you'll find a photo showcasing both options for easy comparison.

 Flat vs. Louvered Grille